MARCH 13, 2019

 Over the last twenty-five years, several states have developed significant production infrastructures that have drawn producers from California and around the world, including Louisiana, New Mexico, New York, Georgia, Illinois, Hawaii, Ohio, and North Carolina.

 However, in recent years 13 states have ended their film incentive programs.
-This retreat marks a larger trend of states re-evaluating and reducing film incentive programs.
+This retreat marks a more significant trend of states re-evaluating and reducing film incentive programs.

 However, by 2018 only 31 states maintained their incentive program, and many of these were reduced in structure or amount.